altunixon/wips/lns/altina_ln/ASP-52-.md

 “N,not to that degree!
 It’s just… the hilt…... “

 Altina tried replying with hand gestures, but she was not that proficient in it.
-Even so, Vanessa replied kindly.
+Even so, Vanessa replied kindly.<br/>

 “The hilt was bent, is it?
 In that case…”

 Unlike before, her expression changed as she entered into deep thoughts.
 She was no longer having the atmosphere of a sister that was teasing her brother, but of a merchant.

 In Belgaria, where it was a patriarchal society, the wife would usually not interfere with their spouse’s work.
-That was even more so regarding crafting works.
+That was even more so regarding crafting works.<br/>

-Though that only applied to most the normal females.
+Though that only applied to most the normal females.<br/>

-This bold sister was brimming with vigour that could not be framed using common sense.
+This bold sister was brimming with vigour that could not be framed using common sense.<br/>

-Regis then asked her.
+Regis then asked her.<br/>

 “Where did you got this information regarding Her Highness’ sword?”